 - Completion of Money Smart Financial Education classes (sponsored by the Housing Authority in the Spring and Fall of each year.
-(The next Money Smart class will be held in April of 2021.)
+(The next Money Smart class will be held this summer.)

 Eligible home buyers using conventional financing may now benefit from $1,500 in closing cost assistance.

 The closing cost assistance is available for a limited time only and is expected to assist approximately 230 home buyers.